 There are some exciting chase sequences but the driving controls could be better.
 The touchy steering has me swerving all over the road, and that's before the bad guys start ramming into me!
 That said, I love the car's "tire-punch" weapon which knocks off any vehicle that dares pull up alongside.
 The explosions in this game are tremendous.

 The orchestrated score gives the film the weight of a motion picture, and it seems as if every stage culminates with a plot twist or epic confrontation.
 During one scene you're cruising through an underground reservoir, and it feels like being on the Pirates of the Caribbean ride - except you're picking off the pirates with a machine gun!
 Weapon effectiveness is suspect at times.
 While I shoot a guy in the face with a rocket launcher, I expect him to do more than flinch!

-The stages are just the right length, and you get to choose from three skill levels before entering each.
-Also included are a series of bonus documentaries, including one about the making of the game.
-Heck they even threw in a four-player split-screen mode.
+The multiplayer mode is probably not worth your while, mainly due to its disorienting third-person perspective.
+The disc also includes a series of bonus documentaries, including one about the making of the game.
 Clearly the people behind this game had a passion for the franchise and wanted to do it right.
 As a result this is the most authentic Bond game ever created, and quite possibly the most fun. © Copyright 2020 The Video Game Critic.